ggarber/prism/README.md

 Proof of concept of a WebTransports router providing real-time forwarding of arbitrary data between multiple endpoints (typically Chrome browsers).

-It is based on quinn/h3 rust libraries but with some custom patches for WebTransport support.
+The implementation makes use on quinn/h3 rust libraries but with some custom patches for WebTransport support.

-## TODO

-- [X] WebTransport connection establishment
-- [X] Datagrams send and receive
-- [ ] Channels
-- [ ] Custom framing
-- [ ] Authentication
+Check deployed demo to http://prismrouter.com

 ## Running locally